mlambardi/rpidata/README.md

 See the **Wiki** section for more examples apart from this readme.

+This is a primer, see folder for more a more interesting dataset.

 # RPi Temperature data

 I got a new aluminium heat sink case for my Raspberry Pi 2 Model B. Then, I installed a DHT22 temperature and humidity sensor.
 Now, every minute for 5 days some readings were recorded: